-Applying quality, therapeutic-grade essential oils can be a very effective way to lower a rising body temperature and bring about fever reduction.
+Applying quality, therapeutic-grade essential oils can boost the body's immune system in a way that can lower a rising body temperature and bring about fever reduction.

 A fever is a natural and powerful immune response of the human body that is especially valuable in fighting infectious diseases.

 Most fevers tend to run their course, but if a fever remains over 104 °F, it can lead to neurological damage.

 Prolonged fevers may also indicate an underlying problem that needs medical attention.

 When faced with the question of how to reduce a fever, people commonly turn to over the counter medications, but my preference is to apply therapeutic essential oils.